About

 The Garden Christian Academy exists so that every one of its students may be:

-to elevate the welfare of the city and embody seeds of renewal everywhere they go
+as servant-leaders who elevate the welfare of the city and promote the common good everywhere they go.

 Mission